 A MOBILE WORKFORCE

 Another major evolution in the delivery of facilities management delivery is, of course, the use of mobile technology.
-In response to the UK FM Software Survey 2016, which looked at how technology is affecting facilities management:
+In response to the UK Facilities Management Software Survey 2016, which looked at how technology is affecting facilities management:

 The previous year that figure was 45% – an increase of almost a third.